Supriyadoppalapudi/azuresampleproject/README.md

 # azuresampleproject
-fetched data from kaggle for tokyo olympic dataset for analysis
+Fetched data from kaggle for tokyo olympic dataset for analysis